-For more information about the cost difference between Pub/Sub and Pub/Sub Lite, see the Pub/Sub Lite pricing.
+For details on the cost differences between Pub/Sub and Pub/Sub Lite, see Pub/Sub Lite pricing.

 |Message replication||Multi-zone in single region||Single zone|